 The dashboard card Ratings by Category focuses on the trend across categories for each agent.
-It looks specifically at the performance per category, not the performance per ticket.
-Differences between performance per category and performance per ticket can be caused by fail categories or differences in the number of ratings per category.
+It looks specifically at the performance per category, not the performance per conversation.
+Differences between performance per category and performance per conversation can be caused by fail categories or differences in the number of ratings per category.

-The dashboard card 'Scores by ticket' allows you to look at individual tickets per agent.
+The dashboard card 'Scores by conversation' allows you to look at individual conversations per agent.

 Team Meow uses the following Rating Categories, with different weights attached to those.
 The Critical Categories only have a weight of 0.05, because they are either fail or pass.

 The highest possible rating for a an agent is: 0.05+0.05+2+2+1+1+1+0.5+1+1=9.6 >> 100%

 Where does the data on the dashboard come from?

 Rating by category

 This card compares ratings by category per agent.
 It does not compare conversation averages for agents, but category averages.

 Each column shows the average of the category ratings given to a specific agent.
 The score column averages those averages taking into account the weights of each category.

 Note that differences can arise when not all ratings had the same number of ratings.